CoreAI Portal Guide

 Service Desk

-The Service Desk settings area configures the default AI behavior for the portal's Service Desk chat experience.
+The Service Desk settings are part of Global Configuration (not a separate settings page).
+They control the AI behavior and appearance of the portal's Service Desk chat widget.

-This is an operator-facing configuration screen that answers three runtime questions:
+This is an operator-facing configuration section (requires can_edit_config) that answers three runtime questions:

-- which chat model should Service Desk use by default
+- which Custom GPT should Service Desk use

-- which retrieval collection should Service Desk use, if any
+- which folder should Service Desk use for retrieval grounding, if any

 - whether the Service Desk chat should be enabled at all